Charles Ng: Murder trial

 In Calaveras County, Ng was indicted on twelve counts of first-degree murder.
 After a change of venue to Orange County, he initiated a protracted series of pretrial motions.
 He sued the state over his temporary detainment at Folsom Prison, where he was caught hiding maps, fake IDs, and other escape paraphernalia, and filed challenges against four of the judges assigned to his case.
 He lodged a long series of complaints regarding the strength of his eyeglasses, the temperature of his food, and his right to practice origami in his jail cell.

 Ng went through a total of 10 attorneys, some of whom ended up defending him a second time.
 He also filed a malpractice suit against several of the attorneys, citing incompetent representation.
 After claiming that he had lost trust and confidence in all of his lawyers, he was allowed to represent himself, which delayed the trial another year while he researched applicable laws.

-His trial finally began in October 1998, seven years after his extradition from Canada.
+In June 1994, Judge Donald McCartin disqualified himself from the case, in response to a challenge by Ng, and was replaced by Judge Robert Fitzgerald on October 21.
+By September 1998, Fitzgerald would himself be succeeded by Judge John J. Ryan, who would serve as the presiding judge of the trial.

+Ng's trial began with primary jury selection on September 14, 1998.
+Opening arguments began on October 26.
+The trial would last four months, ending on February 24, 1999.

 Balazs cooperated with investigators and received legal immunity from prosecution.
 Court records stated that Balazs turned over weapons and other material to authorities during the investigation.
 Balazs was called a key witness in Ng's trial, but Ng's lawyer, William Kelley, in a surprise move, dismissed Balazs without asking any questions.
 Balazs was expected to shed light on what happened inside the mountain cabin that her parents owned.
 Kelley later declined to explain his actions.

+The prosecution rested its case on November 17, 1998.
+The defense began its case on November 30.

 Despite the video evidence and information in Lake's voluminous diaries, Ng maintained that he was merely an observer and that Lake planned and committed all of the kidnappings, rapes, and murders unassisted.
 He further maintained that he was dependent upon Lake for direction, that the abuse he suffered at the hands of his father was a mitigating factor, and that his good behavior behind bars showed that he should be imprisoned for life rather than executed.